 There is an extremely high incidence (greater than 50 percent) of visual and visual-cognitive disorders in neurologically impaired patients, such as those with traumatic brain injury.
 Read on to learn more specifics about vision issues and TBI.

 More than just sight is measured in terms of visual acuity; vision is the process of deriving meaning from what is seen.
-It is a complex, learned and developed set of functions that involve a multitude of skills.
-Research estimates that eighty to eighty five percent of our perception, learning, cognition and activities are mediated through vision.
+It is a complex, learned and developed a set of functions that involve a multitude of skills.
+Research estimates that eighty to eighty-five percent of our perception, learning, cognition, and activities are mediated through vision.